futuresystems-courses/465-project-git4hiroaki-benshadburne-yujinhirose/README.md

 If you succeed to run this command appropriately, you can find your stack, named "flight-analysis-hadoop-[your name]" by `heat stack-list`

-## 4 Heat-temlate

-1. Create VM using OpenStack

-2. Install OpenStack or Openstack client on VM

-3. Deploy 3-nodes Hadoop cluster with Python Libries

-4. Extract, transfer, and load datasets to Hadoop Distributed File System (HDFS)

 ## Data source
 The data is Airline on-time performance data since our focus is to automate construction process for predicting airline delays.
 You can choose data source from 1987 to 2008 ([data source link]( http://stat-computing.org/dataexpo/2009/the-data.html)) Each of the data field is described as well.